Learn More

 Mobility and Autonomy

 Broadly scoped, our projects in this area aim to improve the overall experience of virtual, augmented, and mixed reality applications.
-We are particularly interested in overcoming input and interaction challenges imposed by today's VR interfaces.
+We are particularly interested in engaging the interaction challenges imposed by today's immersive interfaces.

 Recent Publications